-There are other forms of treatment fungal toenail infections including using laser treatment
+There are other forms of treatment for fungal toenail infections, including using laser treatment

 Whichever medication, the treatment should consistently go on for about three months to cure the infection completely.
 Otherwise, the disease may not get healed completely and this may cause recurrence of the same problem.
 Worse still, the infection may develop resistance to the medication in case it is not fully cured in the first instance of treatment

 In case you realize that the white spots are as a result of allergic reactions, stop using the substances that cause these allergies.
 So, stop using the nail polish, nail gloss or nay other suspected product.

 Obviously, it will take some time for you to get positive results.
 However, if it takes too long without the white spots disappearing, consult your doctor.
 He will carry out tests to explore the other possible causes of the white spots.

 In case your doctor diagnoses an underlying health problem that could be the cause of white spot on toenails, have the problem addressed.
 The doctor will prescribe the appropriate treatment for your disease or condition.